AdobeDocs/campaign-web.es-ES/help/v8/landing-pages/lp-use-cases.md

 >title="Establecimiento de la página de aterrizaje de la suscripción"
 >abstract="Una página de suscripción permite a los clientes suscribirse a un servicio."

-Uno de los casos de uso más comunes consiste en invitar a sus clientes a [suscripción a un servicio](../audience/manage-services.md) (como un boletín informativo o un evento) a través de una página de aterrizaje.
+Uno de los casos de uso más comunes consiste en invitar a tus clientes a [suscribirse a un servicio](../audience/manage-services.md) (como una newsletter o un evento) a través de una página de aterrizaje.
 Siga los pasos a continuación.

 <!--For example, let's say you organize an event next month and you want to launch an event registration campaign.
 To do this, you're going to send an email including a link to a landing page that will enable your recipients to register for this event.
 The users who register will be added to the subscription list that you created for this purpose.-->